Institutional Trust Fund Balance Usage Policy #316

 Any Fund Manager wishing to utilize institutional trust fund balance for a non-recurring, one-time expense must submit a written request to the Director of Budget.
 The request must be accompanied by an approval from the Cabinet member who has oversight of the department/school.

-Upon review and in consultation with the Associate Vice Chancellor of Finance, a recommendation on approval or denial of the request is sent to the Vice Chancellor for Business Affairs for final approval.
+Upon review and in consultation with the Associate Vice Chancellor of Finance, a recommendation on approval or denial of the request is sent to the Vice Chancellor for Finance and Administration for final approval.
 Once a decision is reached, the Fund Manager will be notified.

 V. Revision History